Practitioners’ Toolkit — Victim Rights Toolkit & Enforcement

 Rights Enforcement Toolkit

 Victims’ rights are rights personally held by crime victims that can be legally asserted during a criminal case.
 Independent legal representation is absolutely critical to making these rights meaningful.
-In this Toolkit are the tools that will help practitioners effectively assert and seek enforcement of their clients’ rights.
+This Toolkit contains tools to help practitioners effectively assert and seek enforcement of their clients’ rights.
 For use and distribution of Toolkit materials, reference the information at the end of this page.

 Rights Enforcement Toolkit